ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 After some more minutes, the post should also be published on the website.

 ## 3 Modifying existing posts
-The whole process of changing posts is basically the same as the steps explained in point 2.
+The whole process of changing posts is basically the same as the steps explained in section 2.
 You create a local branch, make changes, commit and push the changes to the remote repository and create a pull request.
+Please try to keep your local repo always up-to-date, like described in 3.1.

 ## 3.1 Updating the local repository
 You should always pull the newest changes to this repository, before editing stuff.